-First of all, you probably need a disability insurance lawyer well before you purchase individual

-  disability insurance.
-When an employer purchases long term disability insurance, they work with

-  insurance brokers and other expert advisers to pick the most appropriate coverage for their
+First of all, you probably need a disability insurance lawyer well before you purchase individual disability insurance.
+When an employer purchases long term disability insurance, they work with insurance brokers and other expert advisers to pick the most appropriate coverage for their business.

-  business.
 These experts know how to read an insurance policy.
-They understand the special language

-  used to describe key aspects of the coverage and also know what the business tradeoffs are so their

-  client, the employer, doesn’t buy too much coverage or not enough.
-Unless you have the required

-  skill set to do these things, you would need to hire someone with the requisite knowledge to help

-  you make the right choice.
-At Abell and Capitan Law, we read these policies all day long and will be

-  able to help you find the most appropriate individual disability insurance coverage.
+They understand the special language used to describe key aspects of the coverage and also know what the business tradeoffs are so their client, the employer, doesn’t buy too much coverage or not enough.
+Unless you have the required skill set to do these things, you would need to hire someone with the requisite knowledge to help you make the right choice.
+At Capitan Law, we read these policies all day long and will be able to help you find the most appropriate individual disability insurance coverage.

 Cases We Handle

 At Capitan Law, we handle disability benefits claims for you from start to finish.
 Types of cases we handle include: